-Because “Rome was not built in a day”, so do the Ruhlmann-Schutz vineyards.
-Here you have our whole history and the events that marked our evolution.
+Because “Rome was not built in a day”, neither was the Ruhlmann-Schutz vineyards.
+Discover our whole history and the events that marked our evolution.

-In 1688, a Hungarian knight named Ruhlmann started to grow the vines and set up in a house of Dambach-la-Ville that is still existing and is located rue du Maréchal Foch.
+In 1688, a Hungarian knight named Ruhlmann started to grow the vines and set up in a house at Dambach-la-Ville that is still existing and is located rue du Maréchal Foch.